project-gauntlet/gauntlet/README.md

       and `@project-gauntlet/deno` should help
     - See Dev Plugin for examples ![here](dev_plugin)
 - Push changes to GitHub
-- Run `publish` GitHub Actions workflow to publish plugin to release branch
+- Run `publish` GitHub Actions workflow to publish plugin to `gauntlet/release` branch
 - Profit!

 ### Install plugin